About the author

 There is a high demand for conversational English tutors, especially from China.
 Business English is another option taught to adults.

-If you have good conversational English, this might be a useful part-time supplement to your income.
-You will have to be available to suit the client’s time zone.
+If you have good conversational English, this might be a useful part-time income supplement.
+You will have to be available in the client’s time zone.
 Some agencies insist on a bachelor’s degree and teaching experience.

 Customer Service

-You will notice “Can I help you pop up?” on some websites.
+You will notice “Can I help you?” pop up on some websites.
 Nowadays, it’s a real person.
 You will be helping online, by phone, or by email.
-You need a helpful, friendly voice and may have to deal with difficult people with technical problems, so you must stay calm under pressure.
+You need a helpful, friendly voice and may have to deal with difficult people and technical problems, so you must stay calm under pressure.

 You often work a shift, so it’s guaranteed money, and you are paid whether anyone contacts you.
 Rates may be low in some countries.
 You must be available on a laptop or desktop for your shift.